Councilwoman and hotel housekeeper: Latina lawmaker redefines public service

 An upcoming documentary, “Councilwoman,” examines how she navigates her working-class life and the political world.

-From 2011 to 2014, “Councilwoman” director/producer Margo Guernsey trailed Castillo with a camera crew, shooting hundreds of hours of footage.
+From 2011 to 2014, the director/producer of "Councilwoman," Margo Guernsey, trailed Castillo with a camera crew, shooting hundreds of hours of footage.
 Guernsey was interested in the question of whether public policy would be different if policymakers reflected their communities.

 “This is a unique story about a new voice in American politics,” Guernsey said.
 “It is so rare that working people are making public policy decisions; this is a journey of a woman who is doing that.”